 Pennsylvania Heroin Laws

 Scroll down for a basic synopsis of Pennsylvania heroin laws.
-See Details on State Heroin Laws for more general information.
+See FindLaw's Drug Charges section for more related articles and resources.

 |Code Section||Tit.
 35 §780-101, et seq.|

 |Possession||Misdemeanor, 1 yr. and/or $5000; Subsequent offense: 3 yrs. and/or $25,000|